 At the centre of the renewal and review work is a commitment to supporting students in their life-changing learning.
 The new process strives to create space where all voices across the college community â€“ including students â€“ are included in policy development and feedback.

 The policy development team is committed to creating a variety of entry points for college community engagement and input.
-In addition, all draft policies will be posted online for a 4 week period and include an online survey tool to provide feedback.
+In addition, all final drafts of policies, prior to approval, will be posted online and include an opportunity to provide feedback.